 Following her time in Switzerland, in 2008, Laura accepted an academic position at Oklahoma State University.
 With the assistance of her students, she conducted research into the synthesis and photophysical properties of n- and p-type organic semiconductors.

-Laura returned to her native state of Oregon as a senior scientist at Organic Consultants, Inc. in February of 2014.
+Laura returned to her native state of Oregon as a senior scientist at Cascade Chemistry in February of 2014.

 Yariv Donde, PhD